BioDepot/BioDepot-workflow-builder/README.md

 ```

 The widget is built starting from the Dockerfile used for the python2 widget.
 This widget was built using the compact alpine Linux distro which uses apk as a package manager (analogous to apt-get, yum, and dnf in other distros).
-We add one extra line which installs devtools gcc and libraries python-dev libc-dev needed by pip to install cutadapt.
-The gzip library is installed as well to support decompression of gzpped fastq files. pip is then called to install cutadapt and the devtools removed as they are not necessary to run cutadapt.
+We add one extra line (the slashes concatenate lines) which installs the gcc compiler suite and dev libraries python-dev libc-dev needed by pip to install cutadapt.
+The gzip library is installed as well to support decompression of gzpped fastq files. *pip* is then called to install *cutadapt* and the dev tools removed as they are not necessary to run cutadapt.
 The entire procedure is done in one command to avoid Docker spawning intermediate containers that are take up space in the final image.

 To add this Dockerfile and build this Dockerfile: